davetron5000/ruby-style/usage.md

 # Style Guide

 This is my style guide.
-There are many like it, but this one is mine.o
+There are many like it, but this one is mine.

 If you like the guide in principle, but disagree with some of the rules, I really don't want to know about it, but you should feel free to tweak it for you or your team.
 To do that: